UnbendableStraw/homepwn-simple/README.md

 # Simple HomePod USB / UART Adapter
 This is a forked / modified repo of el1ng's and tihmstar's homepod adapters.
 I've modified them to fit different test probes, since the E2 probes tend to poke holes.

 Also included is my table stand.
 This can be used as a base to sit your homepod on when upside-down, to prevent scratches on the plastic top.
-It can also be used to protect the dongle when homepod is placed upright, to support USB Airplay
+It can also be used to protect the dongle when homepod is placed upright, to support USB Airplay (since the adapter will stick out the bottom and not let the HomePod sit flat on a table)

 I sell both of these if you don't want to try making them yourself: https://nicsfix.com/shop